 Furthermore, the researchers warn that the DSM-5 wording to be used to describe impaired functioning has changed from “clinically significant” to something that interferes “with or reduces the quality of social, academic, or occupational functioning.”

 Treatment can never be scientific as each person with ADHD, or a variation on the spectrum of it, will be totally different, one from another.
-There is an aspect to people with this condition which is rarely mentioned; a rigid, fixed stubbornness.
+There is an aspect to people with this condition which is rarely mentioned: a rigid, fixed stubbornness.
 This indicates a particular homeopathic medicine which can modify this disposition along with any concomitant symptoms.
-As well as homeopathic medicine (when prescribed by a registered practitioner), physical therapies will be of use such as occupational therapy and neuro-developmental therapy.
+As well as homeopathic medicine (when prescribed by a registered practitioner), physical therapies such as occupational therapy and neuro-developmental therapy will be of use.

 Let me give you an example.
 If a child uses their fingers, then the part of the brain which controls fingers and dexterity will develop, not otherwise.